Menu

 Learn more

-We know that ‘range anxiety’ or worrying how far you can drive is on the minds of those considering an EV, especially in our regions.
+Worrying how far you can drive your EV is on the minds of those considering an EV, especially in our regions.
+There are already hundreds of places to charge your EV across regional WA, and that number is increasing.

 Find a charger